bipubipu/flower-shop/README.md

 I designed and developed the landing page.
 It is a project for practicing HTML, CSS skills.

-About the logo, font, color, they're referenced to a Canva's template: https://www.canva.com/templates/EAD7QXqvckE-pink-and-maroon-beauty-logo/.
+About the logo, font, color, they're inspired by a Canva's template: https://www.canva.com/templates/EAD7QXqvckE-pink-and-maroon-beauty-logo/.